joaocarmo/vcard-creator/README.md

 # vcard-creator
 [![npm version](https://badge.fury.io/js/vcard-creator.svg)](https://badge.fury.io/js/vcard-creator)

 A JavaScript vCard 3.0 creator library for both node.js and the web.
-Outputs the vCard text that should be saved as a \*.vcf file.
+It outputs the vCard text that should be saved as a `*.vcf` file.

 ## Origin
 This is based on jeroendesloovere's